nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

 * `schedule 5 12/05/2017 15:00`<br>
-  Set the deadline/end time of the 5th task as 3pm on December 5, 2017.
+  Sets the deadline/end time of the 5th task as 3pm on December 5, 2017.

 * `schedule 6 12/05/2017 13:00 to 12/05/2017 15:00`<br>
-  Set the start time as 1pm on December 5, 2017 and the end time as 3pm on December 5, 2017.
+  Sets the start time as 1pm on December 5, 2017 and the end time as 3pm on December 5, 2017.

 ### 2.9.
 Delete : `delete`